jmosborne/CryptCellSeparation/README.md

 **NB**: the paper was developed with release version 3.4.
 It will not work with with release version 3.3 or under.

-For further information on using Chaste, see the [wiki:ChasteGuides extensive guide material].
+For further information on using Chaste, see the extensive guide material (https://chaste.cs.ox.ac.uk/trac/wiki/ChasteGuides).
-You may also wish to look at some of the [wiki:UserTutorials basic user tutorials].
+You may also wish to look at some of the basic user tutorials (https://chaste.cs.ox.ac.uk/trac/wiki/UserTutorials).